candyapplecorn/hotrails_dev_tutorial/README.md

 # Joe's Dev Notes

 * Needed to use an older version of node to not have sass dart errors on `rails new`.
 Needed to first create an `.nvmrc` file `echo 20 > .ncmrc` before running the generator commands.
+* Needed to reinstall postgres.
+Went from v14 to the latest version: 16
+* needed to add gem executable dir to path and install foreman so bin/dev would actually work
+* needed to reinstall pg gem to pick up new postgres version